Bitlend-protocol/bitlend-docs/docs/pages/v1/comptroller.md

 ```

 * `bTokenAddress`: The address of the bToken to check if listed and get the collateral factor for.
 * `RETURN`: Tuple of values (isListed, collateralFactorMantissa, isComped); isListed represents whether the comptroller recognizes this bToken; collateralFactorMantissa, scaled by 1e18, is multiplied by a supply balance to determine how much value can be borrowed.
-The isComped boolean indicates whether or not suppliers and borrowers are distributed COMP tokens.
+The isComped boolean indicates whether or not suppliers and borrowers are distributed BLEND tokens.

 #### Solidity